azat-co/practicalnode/chapter1/chapter1.md

 The full list of commands is available through the `help` command or on [the official web site](http://nodejs.org/api/debugger.html) (<http://nodejs.org/api/debugger.html>).

-So, in our example (`hello-debug.js`), after we start the debugger client and execute `cont` or `c` twice (first for the first line and second for our debugger on the second line), the server will be up and running.
+So, in our example (`hello-debug.js`), after we start the debugger client and execute `cont` or `c` twice (first for the first line, and second for our debugger on the second line), the server will be up and running.
 After that, we can open the browser at <http://localhost:3000> or execute `$ curl "http://localhost:3000/"` in the Terminal/Command line, and the debugger client stops inside the request handler (line 5).
 Now we can use `repl` and `console.log(req)` to inspect the HTTP response object dynamically.

 ## Debugging with Node Inspector